 Two easy ways you can use Twitter to find new VA clients

-Would you love more VA clients?
-Read two simple ways you can find them using Twitter.
+Would you love more VA clients, but don’t know how to stand out in a crowded marketplace?
+Read two simple ways you can find VA new clients using Twitter.

 Are you a VA who is frustrated by the number of small businesses who don’t understand what you do?
 Who aren’t aware that you can help them run their business more smoothly, and save them time and money?

 Or even that you can actually help them to grow their business with your specialist skills and experience – skills that far surpass simple admin?

 It’s not easy marketing your services in a crowded marketplace, especially when your target audience aren’t even aware of what you can do.
 Luckily though, social media, and in particular Twitter makes this MUCH easier.
 And we’re about to show you two simple ways you can use Twitter to find new VA clients.